Astrochemical modelling of infrared dark clouds: Introduction

-Infrared Dark Clouds (IRDCs) are cold ($T<25\:$K) \citep[e.g.,][]{2006A&A...450..569P,peretto2010mapping,lim2016distribution} and dense ($n_{\rm H} \gtrsim 10^3\:{\rm cm}^{-3}$) \citep[e.g.,][]{2013A&A...549A..53K,lim2016distribution} regions of the interstellar medium (ISM) that have the potential to host the formation of massive stars and star clusters \citep[for a review, see, e.g.,][]{2014prpl.conf..149T}.
+Infrared dark clouds (IRDCs) are cold ($T<25\:$K) \citep[e.g.][]{2006A&A...450..569P,peretto2010mapping,lim2016distribution} and dense ($n_{\rm H} \gtrsim 10^3\:{\rm cm}^{-3}$) \citep[e.g.][]{2013A&A...549A..53K,lim2016distribution} regions of the interstellar medium (ISM) that have the potential to host the formation of massive stars and star clusters \citep[for a review, see, e.g.][]{2014prpl.conf..149T}.
 Thus, it is important to study the physical and chemical properties of IRDCs to understand the initial conditions for the formation of these massive stellar systems.

 One important astrochemical process that is expected to occur in the cold, dense conditions of IRDCs is the freeze-out of certain molecules to form ice mantles around dust grains, thus depleting their abundance in the gas phase.
-The CO depletion factor ($f_{\rm D,CO}$), is defined as the ratio of the CO gas phase abundance if all C was present as gas phase CO compared to the actual abundance.
-For example, in the filamentary IRDC G035.39-00.33 (Cloud H) this depletion factor has been measured to be $\sim 3$ on parsec scales by \cite{hernandez2012virialized} and up to $\sim10$ in some positions by \cite{jimenez2014gas}.
+The CO depletion factor ($f_{\rm D,CO}$) is defined as the ratio of the CO gas phase abundance if all C was present as gas phase CO compared to the actual abundance.
+For example, in the filamentary IRDC G035.39-00.33 (Cloud H), this depletion factor has been measured to be $\sim 3$ on parsec scales by \cite{hernandez2012virialized} and up to $\sim10$ in some positions by \cite{jimenez2014gas}.

-High CO depletion factors are generally expected in cold conditions, i.e., when $T\lesssim 20\:$K. The rate of CO depletion scales inversely with density and the timescale to achieve a high depletion factor can be relatively short, i.e., shorter than the free-fall time for densities $n_{\rm H}\gtrsim 10^3\:{\rm cm}^{-3}$.
-In this cold temperature regime, the equilibrium abundance of gas phase CO is then expected to be set by a balance between the freeze-out rate and rates of non-thermal desorption processes, e.g., photo-desorption (including by UV photons induced by cosmic rays [CRs]) and by direct CR desorption, e.g., due to localized transitory heating of dust grains when impacted by a CR \citep{hasegawa1993new}.
-While CO and other species, such as $\rm H_2O$, are expected to be heavily depleted in cold, dense conditions, from studies of low-mass cores it has been inferred that N-bearing species suffer lower amounts of depletion \citep[e.g.,][]{caselli1999co,crapsi2007observing}.
+High CO depletion factors are generally expected in cold conditions, that is when $T\lesssim 20\:$K. The rate of CO depletion scales inversely with density, and the timescale to achieve a high depletion factor can be relatively short, that is shorter than the free-fall time for densities $n_{\rm H}\gtrsim 10^3\:{\rm cm}^{-3}$.
+In this cold temperature regime, the equilibrium abundance of gas phase CO is then expected to be set by a balance between the freeze-out rate and rates of non-thermal desorption processes, that is photo-desorption (including by UV photons induced by cosmic rays [CRs]) and by direct CR desorption, that is due to localised transitory heating of dust grains when impacted by a CR \citep{hasegawa1993new}.
+While CO and other species, such as $\rm H_2O$, are expected to be heavily depleted in cold, dense conditions, from studies of low-mass cores it has been inferred that N-bearing species suffer lower amounts of depletion \citep[e.g.][]{caselli1999co,crapsi2007observing}.